 What is konjac powder (i.e. glucomannan)?
 Short answer, it’s a great substitute to cornstarch for both thickening up sauces and gravy.
 And it also lends a nice chew and crunch to keto cookies, which you simply don’t get from either almond or coconut flour.
 And, as mentioned, it’s the stuff your miracle noodles (shirataki) are made out of!
 It’s cool stuff, and a must-have in your keto pantry.

 Can I sub out the konjac?
 Yes, you can do arrowroot (closest) or even just more coconut.
 The taste was just as good with all three.

 The Sweetener 🍯

 Perhaps surprisingly, getting the sweetener right for these keto chocolate chip cookies is even more important than the flours.
-And this recipe works best with Swerve, without a doubt.
+And this recipe works best with erythritol sweeteners, without a doubt.
 Not only is it roughly 1-to-1 in sweetness to sugar (and the volume is important here), but it lends a very similar crunch and chew.
 No other sweetener did that.